Kristin1805/Kristin1805/README.md

 Welcome to my GitHub profile!
 Here's a little about me:

-🌱 Currently Learning: Python Web Development and Robotics 🎓 Education:
+🌱 Currently Learning: Python Web Development
+🎓 Education:

     🎓 Current: First-year student in Informatics at New Bulgarian University